 You don’t need a celebration like Hari Raya to shop at Happy Vibes.
-Created with a perfect likeness of modern meets modest, Happy Vibes carries swoon-worthy pieces for any day and that too at affordable prices.
-Of course, if you’re looking for Baju Kurung sets and shawls, they’ve got your back.
+Created with a perfect likeness of modern meets modest, Happy Vibes carries swoon-worthy pieces for any day at affordable prices.
+Of course, if you’re looking for baju kurung sets and shawls, the shop has got your back.
 But hurry, most pieces sell out fast.

 Happy Vibes, available online.

 Got a feel for something Moroccan and Arabian-esque?
-Step into style right here.
+Find your style right here.
 Redefining modest wear, one show-stopping number at a time, Lulu Alhahad’s designer-inspired themes, embroidery and imported fabrics are must-haves in every wardrobe.
 We’re still dreaming about that Achoura black jalabiya (traditional Egyptian garment), pictured above.